Don River (Ontario): History

 After World War II, rapid urban expansion occurred in the northern reaches of the watershed.
 At the same time, interest in conservation led to the formation of conservation authorities across Ontario for watershed management.
 Authorities were established to manage watersheds, and the Don Valley Conservation Authority was established in 1947.
 The authority had limited powers, and was funded by local municipalities which had to pay for specific land purchases.
-For example, a 1950 plan to build a large conservation area on the East Don River at Lawrence Avenue never came to fruition over the high cost of development.
+For example, a 1950 plan to build a large conservation area on the East Don River at Milne Hollow at Lawrence Avenue never came to fruition over the high cost of development.

 In 1954, Hurricane Hazel struck the Toronto area.
 Most of the damage occurred in the Humber River area.
 While there was some flooding, substantially less rain fell over the Don Watershed and there was no loss of life.
 However, the impact of the hurricane led to changes for the conservation authorities in the Toronto region.
 In 1957, the DVCA, along with other Toronto-area conservation authorities, was reformed into the Metro Toronto and Region Conservation Authority and given a mandate to construct flood control features as well as acquire property in the Don and other valleys to prevent a future re-occurrence of the disaster.
 Large tracts of industrial land adjacent to the river were added to the regulatory floodplain.
 This meant that the MTRCA had a veto on any developments that were not flood-proofed.
 The MTRCA became the TRCA in 1998.

 In the 1950s and early 1960s, the Don Valley Parkway (DVP) was constructed through the Lower Don to serve growing commuter traffic.
 The project was a large civil engineering project.
 Homes, farms, and cottages in the valley were expropriated.
 Two hills within the valley were leveled and the soil used for grading the highway.
 The railways and the river were re-routed, Don Mills Road was improved and the Eglinton Avenue and Lawrence Avenue concession roads were extended across the valley.
 At the intersection of Lawrence and the Parkway, the remains of the old village of Milneford Mills were removed.
-The Bayview Extension was built south into the valley along the west bank of the valley.
+Bayview Avenue was extended south into the valley along the west bank of the valley.